usnistgov/ARIAC/wiki/tutorials/installation.md

 ## Gazebo 9

-GeAR uses [Gazebo 9](http://gazebosim.org/blog/gazebo9) to simulate the environment.
+GEAR uses [Gazebo 9](http://gazebosim.org/blog/gazebo9) to simulate the environment.
 Follow [these instructions](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) to install it.

 **Note**, if you see a crash complaining about missing a symbol in an ignition library, run this to fix it